Monday, July 2, 2018

 St. David of Evia came to my attention as St. Jacob of Tsalikis’ go-to for getting miracles done.
 See the late Professor Stylianos Papadopoulos's book, The Garden of the Holy Spirit: Saint Iakovos of Evia (1920-1991), tr.
 Dr. Dimitri Kagaris, Anthony Hatzidakis, Fr.
 Emmanuel Hatzidakis (Orthodox Witness, 2019; reprint, 2022).
 “Evia” is the Anglophone Greek transliteration of Euboea.
 Please visit the Venerable David of Evia Resource Page of John Sanidopoulos for some background on this saint.

 My source for this text is long since lost, but an identical copy seems to be found here.
+None of the several versions online report the name of the hymnographer.
 I thank Zoilus for proofing the Greek and I thank Aeteia, my lawfully-wedded, for proofing the English.
 Any errors surviving their ministrations are purely my own.

 Ode I.